 During his time in captivity, he prayed the rosary daily and wrote a letter to his mother.
 He told her he was ready to fulfill the will of God.

 On February 10, 1928, after realizing they would not break Jose's faith, the government troops cut the bottom of his feet and forced him to walk around the town toward the cemetery.
-As he walked, he recited the rosary, prayed for his enemies, and sang songs to Our Lady of Guadalupe.
+As he walked in great pain he recited the rosary, prayed for his enemies, and sang songs to Our Lady of Guadalupe.

 Both martyrs proclaimed Jesus Christ the King.
 But Our Lord was not a worldly king.
 He was not a military leader.
 Rather, Jesus is the King of heaven and earth, but He was not given a royal cloak, but mocked when given a scarlet military cloak.
 He was not crowned with a golden crown, but was crowned with a crown of thorns.
 He was not given a royal scepter, but a reed was placed in His hands.
 Rather than bowing out of reverence, the soldiers bowed to their knees mocking Jesus, saying “All Hail, King of the Jews”.
-He was not hailed as King, out of respect, but was mocked and jeered at by soldiers on His deathbed on the Cross.
-They said, “If you are King of the Jews, save yourself.”
-As King, He did not issue any decrees, but was given a decree of death.
-The decree was nailed above His head, which read, “This is Jesus, King of the Jews”.
+While Jesus was on the Cross, the soldiers said, “If you are King of the Jews, save yourself.”
+As King, He did not issue any decrees, but a decree was nailed above His head, which read, “This is Jesus, King of the Jews”.

 Since Our Lord's Kingship is exercised through service, by laying down His life for us out of love, then it stands to reason we allow Jesus to rule over us serving His kingdom by doing God’s will in our life.
 The feast was established as a sign against all those who at that time seeking to absolutize their own political ideologies, and the Church boldly insists that no earthly power, no particular political system, or military dictatorship is ever absolute.
 Rather, only God is eternal and only the Kingdom of God is absolute.